Hawai‘i Marine Life Conservation Districts

 ButterflyfishIntroduction

 One of Hawai‘i’s most spectacular natural treasures is the wide variety of marine fishes that occur in the nearshore waters of the state.
-Over 400 species of inshore and reef fishes inhabit Hawai‘i’s coastal waters.
+Over 1,500 species of fishes, invertebrates, and algae inhabit Hawai‘i’s nearshore waters.

 There is remarkable diversity among these fishes.
 For example, over fifty species of brightly colored wrasses are found among the reefs, along with nearly thirty species of angelfishes and butterflyfishes.
 Large predators such as jacks and sharks also inhabit the reef area.
 Each one of the 400-plus species has its own unique role in the nearshore environment.